bilalmirza96/University-of-Arizona-General-Suregry-Handbook/docs/Trauma/ATLS/Primary Survey.md

-# Primary Survey and Resuscitation (ATLS-Based PMG)
+# Primary Survey and Resuscitation

 ## Principles
 The primary survey is a structured, rapid assessment to identify and manage **immediately life-threatening injuries**.